MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

 but for the sake of this workshop, we should have more than enough data from just the top 250 movies.

-Opening you browser's developer console, we can inspect the elements on the page to figure out _what_ type of element each of our desired components is, as well as their possible names, IDs, or any othe unique information that might help us isolate the info we want.
+Opening you browser's developer console, we can inspect the elements on the page to figure out _what_ type of element each of our desired components is, as well as their possible names, IDs, or any other unique information that might help us isolate the info we want.

 For our first page of interest, we can see that the links to each specific movie page is stored within a `<span>` element with class `lister-item-header`.